History of cooperatives in Canada: Early attempts

-British ideas of cooperatives flowed into Canada and the first attempts of establishing new marketing cooperatives occurred around the 1840s.
+British ideas of cooperatives emerged and the first attempts of establishing new marketing cooperatives occurred around the 1840s.
 However, most of them were unstable and failed.
 The first recorded consumer cooperative was organized at Stellarton, Nova Scotia, in 1864.
 In the same year there are records that the first cooperative bank was organized in Prince Edward Island in North Rustico.
 During the 1880s with the support of Knights of Labor trade union, some worker cooperatives emerged.

 These early attempts took place before there were any specific cooperative legislation or accepted international principles.
 This allowed cooperative members to create their own agile company law to follow, which was very important in the early stages of development.

 Rural cooperatives

 Agricultural movements were the first successful cooperative movements in Canada.
 The dairy industry had a lot of opportunities because many farmers had excessive production of milk.
 Between 1860 and 1900 not without help of Canadian Pacific Railway there were developed over 1200 cooperative creameries and cheese factories in Ontario, Québec and Atlantic Canada.
 With reefer ships becoming more common cheese became a major export to Great Britain.